5ajaki/SPP2-Applications/20456-SPP2 Namespace Application.md

 ### Overview

-In 2024, we were working as a team of 3 people and we excelled in 3 key areas.
+In 2024, we worked as a team of three people and excelled in three key areas.
 Now, we’re doubling down on what we do best and sharpening our focus.

-1. **Subname Services** – Continue being the premier Subname service provider (Offchain, L2, and soon Namechain subnames).
-Keep refining our dev tooling, SDK, web apps, and keep simplifying subname integrations, and improving the overall quality of our products and services:
+1. **Subname Services** – Continue being the premier Subname service provider (L1, L2, Offchain and soon Namechain subnames).
+Keep refining our dev tooling, SDK, web apps, simplifying subname integrations, and improving the overall quality of our products and services:

    * 1.1 Dev Portal
    * 1.2 Namespace App
    * 1.3 Namespace SDK
    * 1.4 Agents.Domains
-2. **Dedicated BD Arm**: Introduce a dedicated in-house BD team (formed of a BD and DevRe led by Cap) solely focused on increasing partnerships and developer integrations that drive both consumer and developer growth.
+2. **Dedicated BD Arm**: Introduce a dedicated in-house BD team solely focused on increasing partnerships and developer integrations that drive both consumer and developer growth.
 3. **Side Quests**: 10-20% of our builder energy is put towards rapid experiments, growth hacks, and quick and fun app launches focused on growth and keeping ENS engaged with emerging trends.
 These initiatives boost ENS adoption, increase ENS exposure in consumer and dev circles, and unlock creative ENS subname use cases.

 ## 1. Subname Services